-Similarly, The WHAT THE..?! encounters that my husband Jim and I have experienced on our trips have parodied (what I consider to be) “normal” events, invoking mirth and mayhem.
+Similarly, the WHAT THE..?! encounters that my husband Jim and I have experienced on our trips have parodied (what I consider to be) “normal” events, invoking mirth and mayhem.

 3) Our little getaway to Hobart Tasmania in early January 2018, which was the catalyst for WHAT THE..?!
 Travel Reviews.
 The trip was rife with WHAT THE..?! moments.

-We have experienced strange situations, occurrences, human behaviour, and bits of info at relatively normal holiday travel destinations.
+We’ve experienced strange situations, occurrences, human behaviour, and bits of info at relatively normal holiday travel destinations.

 The WHAT THE..?!s have caught us completely by surprise and have left lasting impressions.
 Sometimes they’re blatant, sometimes more obscure, but they always appear out of nowhere.

 I adore WHAT THE..?!s.
 That’s why this travel blog features WHAT THE..?!
 Travel Reviews.
 I’m compelled to share this weird stuff with you along with some great offbeat, handy travel info, genuine recommendations and top travel-related deals.

 Vote in the WHAT THE..?!
 Travel Review Blog Polls

 Have fun voting in the WHAT THE..?!
 Polls.
 I look forward to finding out whether you rate our WHAT THE..?!’s as Wow/Wonderful/Wacky/Worrying or a Whateva.